 - Use Penn State's federal school code (003329)where requested on the FAFSA.

-- After you submit your FAFSA, you will be prompted to sign the application electronically using the Federal PIN that you previously requested.
-If you included parent information on the FAFSA, your parent will need to sign electronically using a PIN as well.
+- After you submit your FAFSA, you will be prompted to sign the application electronically using the FSA ID that you previously requested.
+If you included parent information on the FAFSA, your parent will need to sign electronically using a FSA ID as well.

 - Keep important papers, such as a copy of your FAFSA, tax information, and e-mails/letters that you receive in a student financial aid folder.

 Step 2: Confirm Your Free Application for Federal Student Aid (FAFSA) Information

 After the federal processor receives your FAFSA, your information is analyzed and forwarded to the Office of Student Aid at Penn State.

 - Two to three weeks after submitting the FAFSA on the Web, you will receive a Student Aid Report (SAR) acknowledgement asking you to review the information from your FAFSA.